First person charged under HK security law found guilty of terrorism, inciting secession | Law-Order

 Two expert witnesses called by the defense to analyze the slogan's meaning, drawing upon sources including an examination of some 25 million online posts, found "no substantial link" between the slogan and Hong Kong independence.
 The judges rejected the defense argument.

 "Even if we were wrong in finding that the defendant understood the slogan to mean Hong Kong independence and adopted that meaning when displaying the flag ... we are of the view that the slogan still advocated a political agenda," they said in the judgment.
-The governments in Beijing and Hong Kong have said repeatedly the security law was necessary to bring stability after the often violent 2019 protests and that the rights and freedoms promised to the city upon its return to Chinese rule in 1997 remain intact.
+The governments in Beijing and Hong Kong have said repeatedly the security law was necessary to bring stability after prolonged unrest and that the rights and freedoms promised to the city upon its return to Chinese rule in 1997 remain intact.

 The law, imposed by Beijing in June 2020, punishes what China sees as subversion, secession, terrorism, and collusion with foreign forces.
 The government has said that all prosecutions have been handled independently and according to law and that legal enforcement action has nothing to do with the political stance, background, or profession of those arrested.